 Seed Testing 101

-Germination: Is a standardized test in Canada, which means all seed labs are using standard protocol to determine a germination number.
+Is a standardized test in Canada, which means all seed labs are using standard protocol to determine a germination number.
 Within the germination test there could be readings such as Normal, Abnormal and Dead.
-“Normal” indicates that the seed has germinated and looks ‘normal’ according to standardized training that all registered seed analysts undergo.
-“Abnormal”, on the other hand indicates that the seed has attempted to germinate, but the emerging cotyledon does not fit the parameters that indicate a normal seed.
-“Dead” are seeds that did not germinate within the specified time limit.
+Normal indicates that the seed has germinated and looks ‘normal’ according to standardized training that all registered seed analysts undergo.
+Abnormal, on the other hand, indicates that the seed has attempted to germinate, but the emerging cotyledon does not fit the parameters that indicate a normal seed.
+Dead are seeds that did not germinate within the specified time limit.

 Germination tests are typically done under warm moist conditions, which indicate how many seeds are predicted to grow and develop into plants under ideal conditions.

-Vigor: Is a non standardized test in Canada in which each lab uses their own protocols that are intended to emulate growing conditions to give a more accurate indication of the seed’s performance under field conditions.
-Typically vigor testing is done at temperature much colder than germination tests.
-But remember, each lab creates a vigor test that, in their professional opinion, indicates field performance.
+Vigour testing is a non-standardized test in Canada, in which each lab uses their own protocols that are intended to emulate growing conditions to give a more accurate indication of the seed’s performance under field conditions.
+Typically vigour testing is done at temperature much colder than germination tests.
+But remember, each lab creates a vigour test that, in their professional opinion, indicates field performance.

-Many growers will use both a germination & vigor test to get a “best case scenario” and a “real case scenario” indication of seed performance.
+Many growers will use both a germination and vigour test to get a “best case scenario” and a “real case scenario” indication of seed performance.

-1000 Kernel Weight: Once seed quality is established, getting a 1000 kernel weight helps to plan seeding rates, which tightly connect into precision agriculture & environmental sustainability.
+Once seed quality is established, getting a 1000 kernel weight helps to plan seeding rates, which tightly connect into precision agriculture and environmental sustainability.